fbradasc/CPPCM/README.md

                 {
                     // Use the onoff_channels's c-th bit value to:
                     //
-                    // - switch ON/OFF the c-th function of the sub_module-th sub module
+                    // - switch ON/OFF the c-th function of the module-th sub module
                     //
                     if (TPPMSum::is_on(onoff_channels, c))
                     {